Registering Modules

 Registering a module

-To register a module, you will need to first get your git URI.
+To register a module, first locate the Git URI for your repository.
 It will end in .git.

-You will be presented with the manifest of each detected module in the repo.
-Once you've added each module, you may continue on to the main modules page.
+You will see the manifest for each module found in the repository.
+Add each module you want to manage, then continue to the main Modules page.

 Webhooks